karlwichorek/TwitterNBA/README.md

-# Repo for my Fletcher and Final Projects
+# Repo For Twitter NBA Injury Classifier

+Found the twitter accounts which report NBA injuries most frequently and built a classifier using multinomial naive-bayes and NLTK to identify NBA injuries.